Subscribe to our newsletter to get the latest news on our programs, initiatives, and events!

 GUEST SPEAKERS

 During AAP, we feature guest speakers and organizations from the San Jose/Silicon Valley community to not only engage with our students, but to also share related insights.
 Throughout the year, L.E.A.D.
-Filipino works exclusively with our “Mentors Circle” to build bridges between Pinxy professionals and students in our Valley.
-For our summer AAP, we invite our Mentors to share their inspirational stories.
-From career paths, to selecting their college major, and the role their Filipino culture plays in their lives, we strive to provide platforms which connect our Filipino community.
+Filipino works exclusively with our program alumni and coalition members to build bridges between Pinxy professionals and students in our region.
+For our summer AAP, we invite various FilAm leaders from different fields to share their inspirational stories.
+From career paths, to selecting their college major, and the role their Filipina/x/o culture plays in their lives, we strive to provide platforms which connect our Filipina/x/o community.

 img_0014-1